composablesys/collabs/docs/src/guide/built_in_collabs.md

 <!-- ### Treating Immutable Values as Mutable

 TODO: CImmutableValue: wraps a value in a CType.
-Hack to let you get mutating collection features for immutable values (sending args - could also write your own type; list move ops - not yet implemented for PrimitiveCList; sending values by reference instead of the whole thing, so they are shortened; ??).
+Hack to let you get mutating collection features for immutable values (sending args - could also write your own type; list move ops - not yet implemented for CValueList; sending values by reference instead of the whole thing, so they are shortened; ??).
 Modest performance cost. -->

 <!-- ## Interfaces